Alizarin: History

 The madder dyestuff is combined with a dye mordant.
 Depending on which mordant is used, the resulting color may be anywhere from pink through purple to dark brown.
 In the 18th century, the most valued color was a bright red known as "Turkey Red".
 The combination of mordants and overall technique used to obtain the Turkey Red originated in the Middle East or Turkey (hence the name).
 It was a complex and multi-step technique in its Middle Eastern formulation, some parts of which were unnecessary.
 The process was simplified in late 18th-century Europe.
 By 1804, dye maker George Field in Britain had refined a technique to make lake madder by treating it with alum, and an alkali, that converts the water-soluble madder extract into a solid, insoluble pigment.
 This resulting madder lake has a longer-lasting color, and can be used more efficaciously, for example by blending it into a paint.
 Over the following years, it was found that other metal salts, including those containing iron, tin, and chromium, could be used in place of alum to give madder-based pigments of various other colors.
 This general method of preparing lakes has been known for centuries but was simplified in the late 18th and early 19th centuries.

 In 1826, the French chemist Pierre-Jean Robiquet found that madder root contained two colorants, the red alizarin and the more rapidly fading purpurin.

+Age of synthetic alizarin

-The alizarin component became the first natural dye to be synthetically duplicated in 1868 when the German chemists Carl Graebe and Carl Liebermann, working for BASF, found a way to produce it from anthracene.
+Alizarin became the first natural dye to be synthetically duplicated.
+In 1868 the German chemists Carl Graebe and Carl Liebermann, working for BASF, found a way to produce it from anthracene.
 The Bayer AG company draws its roots from alizarin as well.
 About the same time, the English dye chemist William Henry Perkin independently discovered the same synthesis, although the BASF group filed their patent before Perkin by one day.
 The subsequent discovery (made by Broenner and Gutzhow in 1871) that anthracene could be abstracted from coal tar further advanced the importance and affordability of alizarin's artificial synthesis.

-The synthetic alizarin could be produced for a fraction of the cost of the natural product, and the market for madder collapsed virtually overnight.
-The principal synthesis entailed bromination of anthraquinone by bromine (in a sealed tube at 100 °C) to give 1,2-dibromoanthraquinone.
-Then the two bromine atoms were substituted by -OH by heating (170 °C) with KOH, followed by treatment with strong acid.
-The incorporation of two bromine atoms in 1 and 2 position is not expected by an aromatic electrophilic substitution, and suggest the existence of an α,β unsaturated enol form of anthraquinone which suffer electrophilic addition by bromine.
+Synthetic alizarin can be produced for a fraction of the cost of the natural product, and the market for madder collapsed virtually overnight.
+One synthesis entailed bromination of anthraquinone to give 1,2-dibromoanthraquinone followed by substitution treatment of the latter with potassium hydroxide at 170 °C, and then followed by treatment with strong acid.
+It is now produced commercially by oxidation of anthraquinone or its sulfonate in alkali media.

 Alizarin, as a dye, has been largely replaced today by the more light-resistant quinacridone pigments developed at DuPont in 1958.